patrikhellberg/nc-frontend-challenge/README.md

 Since Figma doesn't allow a guest user to display spacings between elements, many of the spacings are measured by eye.

+In the design the text doesn't seem to be the entire width of the viewport, but the brief said that the text should be as wide as possible.
+Because of that the current implementation makes the text as wide as possible.
+To align this with the design a padding could be subtracted from the viewport width when calculating the resize factor, or by basing the calculation of a smaller parent element.

 ## Future considerations

-To improve the application further, I would consider setting the width of the fullwidthtext component using css transform.
-However this breaks the current requirement that it should be set using font-size.
-Using css transform would allow for measuring the element width once, and then from that measurement be able to calculate how to scale the element in order to fill the entire viewport width.
-That would mean running a lot less javascript on the client.

-If this was a production application I would also considering doing an initial render on the server.
+If this was a production application I would considering doing an initial render on the server.
 Currently only the head of the application would be accessible to web crawlers, but with an initial server render it would be possible to add information valuable to improve search engine performance.

 To make the user experience smoother I would also consider adding a css transition to the fulltextwidth component to make the width changes less yanky.
-However that becomes difficult with the current implementation using font-size.
-In a case where a css transform is used to set width, transitioning would be easier to implement.

 Another consideration would be to make the application PWA compatible, since it might be a handy app to put on your phone home screen.